mmrahneshin/mmrahneshin.github.io/content/project/Game Player Agent in Abalone Game/index.md

 reading_time: false
 ---

-Built a smart agent for the board game Abalone using Minimax with Alpha-Beta Pruning, implemented in GDScript.
+Developed an intelligent board game player, Abalone, utilizing Minimax with Alpha-Beta Pruning, which was coded in GDScript.

-The project was part of the Artificial Intelligence fundamentals course and focused on efficient decision-making and search in adversarial environments.
+This was a project from the Artificial Intelligence fundamentals course and was about optimal search and decision-making in adversarial environments.

 You can view the project on GitHub: <mark>[Game Player Agent in Abalone Game](https://github.com/mmrahneshin/AI-Abalone)</mark>.